Online Betting in Michigan

 Concise Facts about Michigan Sports Betting History

 In December 2019, Michigan State approved digital casinos, sports gambling, DFS, and online poker.
 This was not surprising as the Governor has not vetoed any similar laws that found their way to his table in the previous year.
-In addition, Michigan has long been known for its tolerance of all forms of legal betting.
+In addition, Michigan has long been known for its tolerance of all forms of gambling, including sports betting.

 Other forms of betting that are legalized in the Great Lakes State are: